About Us

 The area shown in the photo on the right is called the "guard".

-Because this type of workmanship cannot be implemented during the "creation-in-fire" stage, it is attached after the main body is faired.
 The guard is formed in its shape by welding stainless blockish material to the location at which the guard is to be attached.